 DIRECTV is a satellite television programming company that offers users a more customizable approach to watching television.
 DIRECTV is an American based company located in El Segundo, California.
 The company first launched its service in June of 1994 and has since become a satellite television provider for the United States, Latin America and Anglophone Caribbean.
-As of the end of 2010, DIRECTV had over nineteen million subscribers.
+As of mid 2014, Direct TV had over 20 million subscribers.

 What is TiVo?

 TiVo is a name used to reference both the company responsible for creating TiVo software and the TiVo digital video recorder itself.
 The TiVo device was first introduced by the TiVo Company in 1999 as a method for users to customize their television viewing experience.
-The TiVo device provides an on screen guide to television viewers to allow them to utilize viewing services such as the season pass feature and the Wish List service.
-TiVo’s season pass feature allows for viewers to set up scheduled recordings for every new episode of a specific series.
-This feature ensures that even if viewers are unable to watch their favorite show as it airs, it will record all new episodes for later viewing without getting cluttered by recordings of reruns.
+The TiVo device provides an on-screen guide to television viewers to allow them to utilize viewing services such as the season pass feature and the Wish List service.
+TiVo’s season pass feature allows viewers to set up scheduled recordings for every new episode of a specific series, ensuring that even if viewers are unable to watch their favorite show as it airs, it will record all new episodes for later viewing without getting cluttered by recordings of reruns.
 The Wish List feature on TiVo also allows users to find suitable programming through various search features including: actor, director, title, category and keyword.
-In addition to these features, once TiVo is connected to the home internet network users can utilize the service to access downloadable content, view personal photo files, schedule recordings online and use advanced search functions.
+In addition to these features, once TiVo is connected to the home internet, network users can utilize the service to access downloadable content, view personal photo files, schedule recordings online and use advanced search functions.

 The Implementation of TiVo in DIRECTV

-In early 2012 DIRECTV introduced the TiVo HD DVR as a service offered to DIRECTV clients.
-This TiVo device works much like other DVR services offered by cable companies in the United States; however, it allows for high definition recording of DIRECTV programming.
+In early 2012, DIRECTV introduced the TiVo HD DVR as a service offered to DIRECTV clients.
+This TiVo device works much like other DVR services offered by cable companies in the United States, but allows for high-definition recording of DIRECTV programming.
 The DIRECTV TiVo offers a number of services to DIRECTV clients that have previously been unavailable; however, it is not the only receiver option for DIRECTV customers.

 DIRECTV TiVo Features

-The DIRECTV TiVo has a number of features that make this a good receiver choice for many, including the Wish List and season pass features.
+The DIRECTV TiVo has a number of features that make it a good receiver choice for many, including the Wish List and Season Pass features.
 Many people enjoy the automation of recordings that this device offers particularly when air times change and new seasons start.
-The TiVo receiver allows users to record up to four hundred hours of television programming with standard definition and high definition recording options.
-This receiver also allows for users to view shows in high definition, control what programming children have access to and offers viewers access to over seven thousand movies and shows on demand.
+The TiVo receiver allows users to record up to four hundred hours of television programming in standard and high-definition.
+This receiver also allows users to view shows in high-definition, control children’s access to programming and also offers viewers access to over seven thousand movies and tv shows on demand.
 The TiVo HD DVR from DIRECTV costs $199.
-It should be noted that this receiver is not compatible with all services offered by DIRECTV however.
-TiVo HD DVR users cannot use the DIRECTV whole Home DVR service, 3d or other DIRECTV features with this receiver.
+It should be noted that this receiver is not compatible with all services offered by DIRECTV; TiVo HD DVR users cannot use the DIRECTV whole Home DVR service, 3D or other DIRECTV features.

 Comparing the DIRECTV TiVo to other Receivers Available to DIRECTV Clients

-The DIRECTV HD DVR receiver is a step above the DIRECTV HD TiVo receiver in that it offers more features in terms of programming customization.
+The DIRECTV HD DVR receiver is a step above the DIRECTV HD TiVo receiver in that it offers more features for programming customization.
 The HD DVR receiver is similar to the TiVo receiver in that it can record up to four hundred hours of programming both in HD and in standard definition.
-Like the TiVo, this receiver also offers instant access to over seven thousand shows and movies on demand allows for users to view live television in high definition and provides parental controls.
-Above and beyond those features matched by the TiVo receiver, the HD DVR receiver also offers users access to approximately four hundred of the latest movie releases and gives users the ability to record and watch programming in any room of the house with only a single HD DVR receiver.
-Users with this receiver option can also utilize their iPad tablet as a remote control for their television programming.
-The DIRECTV HD DVR option has been named the winner of PC Magazine’s Readers’ Choice Award for the best DVR.
-The cost for this upgraded DVR receiver is $199.
+Like the TiVo, this receiver also offers instant access to over seven thousand shows and movies on demand, allows users to view live television in high-definition and provides parental controls.
+Above and beyond those features matched by the TiVo receiver, the HD DVR receiver also offers users access to approximately four hundred of the latest movie releases, and gives users the ability to record and watch programming in any room of the house with only a single HD DVR receiver.
+Users with this receiver option can also utilize their iPad tablet as a remote control for their television.
+In 2011, the DIRECTV HD DVR option was named the winner of PC Magazine’s Readers’ Choice Award for the best DVR.

 Get a Free DIRECTV TiVo Receiver

 Many customers of DIRECTV want to know how they can get their hands on a completely free DIRECTV TiVo receiver.
-Currently there are a number of offers available only to new clients of DIRECTV that allow for the receipt of a free TiVo, HD DVR, HD receiver, DVR receiver or standard receiver depending upon the programming package selected from DIRECTV.
+Currently there are offers available to new DIRECTV clients for the receipt of a free TiVo, HD DVR, HD receiver, DVR receiver or standard receiver depending upon the programming package selected from DIRECTV.